nus-cs2103-AY2324S2/ip/docs/README.md

 - `mark 3` would mark task 3

 ## List tasks on a specific day: `tasks_on`
-Shows all the events and deadlines that fall on that day. **Events would be displayed as long as given date falls in between the start and end date, inclusive.**
+Shows all the events and deadlines that fall on a specified day. **Events would be displayed as long as given date falls in between the start and end date, inclusive.**

 Format: `tasks_on <YYYY-MM-DD>`